chinesepowered/stellar-consensus-2025/TECHNICAL_DESIGN.md

 1. User selects premium content to purchase.
 2. Frontend communicates intent to backend.
-3. Backend prepares a Soroban transaction to:
+3. Backend prepares a Soroban transaction to orchestrate the purchase.
+This ideally involves a single logical operation or a sequence managed by the user's smart wallet to:
-    *   Call the Platform Contract to transfer payment from user's app balance to the creator.
+    *   Call the Platform Contract to transfer payment from the user's app balance to the creator.
     *   Call the NFT Contract to mint an NFT to the user.
-    *   These might be part of a multi-operation transaction or managed via smart wallet capabilities.
-4. PasskeyKit Client SDK facilitates signing by the user's passkey.
+4. PasskeyKit Client SDK facilitates signing by the user's passkey for the smart wallet to authorize these operations.
-5. Signed transaction sent to backend, then to Launchtube.
+5. The signed authorization/transaction is sent to the backend, then relayed via Launchtube to the Stellar network.
-6. Frontend updates to show NFT ownership and unlock content.
+6. Frontend updates to show NFT ownership and unlock content upon confirmation.

 ## 4. Design Choices

 ### a.
 Storage:

-*   **User Data (Profile, non-sensitive info):** Potentially a simple database (e.g., Supabase, Firebase, or even local storage for a hackathon MVP if user accounts are primarily identified by their public key/passkey ID) for creator bios, teaser video URLs, etc. *For the hackathon, we may simplify this and hardcode creator data or store it in a JSON file if a DB is too much overhead.*
+*   **User Data (Profile, non-sensitive info):** User and creator profile information (bios, display names, non-sensitive preferences) will be stored in a scalable database solution (e.g., PostgreSQL, MySQL, or a managed cloud database like Supabase/Firebase).
+This allows for efficient querying and management of off-chain user-specific data that doesn't need to reside on the ledger.
 *   **Contract State (Balances, Subscriptions, NFT Ownership):** Stored directly on the Stellar ledger within the Soroban smart contracts.
-This is the source of truth for all on-chain data.
+This is the immutable source of truth for all on-chain assets and states, ensuring transparency and verifiability.
-*   **Session Management:** Managed by the Next.js backend using secure cookies or tokens after passkey authentication.
+*   **Session Management:** Handled by the Next.js backend using secure, HTTP-only cookies or tokens, initiated after successful passkey authentication.

 ### b.
 Contract State Storage: